 Like all the great blues singers, the well fueling Joplin’s art was filled with pain: the pain of her childhood and never feeling good enough or accepted was a large part of that.
 It was great for her art, but Janis’s artistic fearlessness quickly extended to her personal life.
 According to writer Kim France: “Once she became famous, Joplin cursed like a truck driver, did not believe in wearing undergarments, was rarely seen without her bottle of Southern Comfort, and delighted in playing the role of sexual predator.”
 Sadly, the booze and drugs denied the world the chance to see what that artistic fearlessness would have brought in the decades to follow.

-Along with her contemporary Grace Slick, Joplin is credited with opening doors for women who would follow her in the music business.
+Along with her contemporary Grace Slick, Joplin is credited with opening doors for women in rock who would follow her in the music business.
 Stevie Nicks, in particular, often mentions Joplin’s influence on her in terms of her voice, her look, and bringing that “dangerous, sexy, rock and roll edge” to every song.
 Music journalist Ellen Wills noted, “Joplin belonged to that select group of pop figures who mattered as much for themselves as for their music.
 Among American rock performers, she was second only to Bob Dylan in importance as a creator-recorder-embodiment of her generation’s mythology.”

 I would add that while much ado is made about how Hendrix’s guitar tone and use of feedback and effects changed the blues forever, not much attention is paid to Joplin’s equally groundbreaking vocal tone (which has its own built-in distortion).
 She amped up the blues in a similar way, pushing it into theatrical, larger-than-life territory which many artists would emulate in the years to come.